 Additionally, it’s been acting for two port operating companies as defendants in a domestic arbitration brought by a port authority.

 Perez Bustamante & Ponce (PBP) is a full service leading law firm in Ecuador, with offices in Quito and Guayaquil and relationships throughout the world.
 Since 1916, it has provided quality legal advice to local and international clients and it has participated in many of the country´s landmark legal matters.

 PBP combines experience with dynamism.
 Many of its lawyers are reputable attorneys widely recognized in their specialized practice areas, university professors, and well-known lecturers.
 The firm also has a large group of determined and efficient young lawyers who are starting to excel in their respective practice areas.
 This combination allows the firm to effectively meet its clients’ needs and handle complex legal matters.

-The firm’s Arbitration Practice has been very successful and has delivered positive results to our clients in various areas of business.
+The firm’s Arbitration Practice has been very successful and has delivered positive results to our clients in various sectors.